megaease/easeagent/doc/development-guide.md

 ### AdviceTo Annotation
 Within a plugin, there may be multiple interceptors, and multiple enhancement points, so which enhancement point is a particular interceptor used for?

-This can be specified through the `@AdviceTo` annotation, which is applied on the Interceptor's implemention to specify the enhancement point binding with the Interceptor.
+This can be specified through the `@AdviceTo` annotation, which is applied on the Interceptor's implementation to specify the enhancement point binding with the Interceptor.

 However, when there are multiple plugins within a plugin module, it is necessary to go a step further and specify the plugin to which the Interceptor is bound.